dxdxdt/proone/doc/dev_notes.md

 ## Problems
 ### Evading Packet Sniffing
 Lawful interception is conducted in most countries.
-Law enforcements often use the characteristics exhibited by malwares to prevent the spread by filtering traffic.
+Law enforcements often use the characteristics exhibited by malware to prevent the spread by filtering traffic.
 These are the "characteristics" of Proone.

 * SYN packets to remote port 64420[^2]